Weissbad Appenzell, Switzerland

 Image rights

-Published pictures, videos or similar of the participating athletes, which were created during the event and published on social media platforms such as Facebook, Instagram, Twitter or similar, must have the reference “ALPSTEIN CROSSING” or #alpsteincrossing.
+Published pictures, videos or similar of the participants, which are created during the event and published on social media platforms such as Facebook, Instagram, Twitter or similar, must include the reference “ALPSTEIN CROSSING” or #alpsteincrossing.
 Pictures and videos with the reference “ALPSTEIN CROSSING” or #alpsteincrossing may be used by the organizer on their platforms without permission from the owner.

 Adjustments Race Rules

-The Race Committee reserves the right to make any changes to the Race Rules, but will proactively publish changes via the website.
+The Race Committee reserves the right to make any changes to the Race Rules, but will proactively publish changes via the website or at the latest during the race briefing on race day.

 Registration

 ALPSTEIN CROSSING is a team event.
-A maximum of 120 participants, i.e. 40 teams, will be admitted to the race.
-Participation must be completed on the website and received by ALPSTEIN CROSSING no later than August 31.
+A maximum of 240 participants, i.e. 80 teams, will be admitted to the race.
+Participation must be completed on the website https://www.alpstein-crossing.ch/registration by August 31 at the latest and received by ALPSTEIN CROSSING.
 Registrations will be considered in chronological order.
 Registration for ALPSTEIN CROSSING can only be done via the corresponding website.
 Other channels such as phone, email or similar will not be allowed.
 The official registration is valid only after verification of the data as well as an official confirmation of the organizer.

 Team

 A team must meet the number of 3 Team Members.
 Registration of a team of less or more than 3 members is not allowed.
 A team name of your choice must be defined for a team.
-Team name and team members must be entered in the team registration.
+The team starts under a national flag, which can be chosen by the participant.
+The team name, team flag and team members must be entered in the team registration.

 Team change

-A change of the Team Members is generally allowed until the closure of the My Portal.
-Changing the team chef is not allowed.
+Changes to team members are generally permitted until the MY TEAM portal is closed.
+Changing the team leader is not permitted.
 This means that a change of the team leader will result in the resignation of the entire team.
 See point Cancellation of registration.

 To administratively simplify a last-minute change before the race, an additional optional substitute member can be specified.
 This is optional and only comes into effect in the event of a cancellation at short notice before the race.